Pace-Runner/Maze-Solver-BFS-Approach-/README.md

         ' ' (space) = open path

-    The program reads in the maze and figures out the shortest path from S to G using a BFS traversal.
+    The program reads in the maze of any size and figures out the shortest path from S to G using a BFS traversal.

     Once the path is found, it backtracks from the goal to the start and marks the path using '*' on the maze.